Our Christian School

 To read Bishop Julian's Vision 2026, please click here.

-Life in all it's fullness - letting our little lights shine!
+Life in all it's fullness - letting our light shine!

 At Middleforth, we try to live out our school mission statement of "Let your light shine."
 Over the course of the year we try to bring a little light to others lives through our charity work, prayer and visits.
 We believe that Middleforth should be a place where loving God and loving our neighbours is lived out in the daily life of the school.